objeck/objeck-lang/README.md

 Objeck is an object-oriented programming language with functional features.
 Objeck emphasizes simplicity, portability and scalability.
 The programming environment consists of a compiler, virtual machine, command line debugger and plugins for various IDEs.

+__Note__: Have dropped support for 32-bit Intel and ARM targets.
+The first JIT compiler was written for IA32 targets (OSX, Windows and Linux) however I was able to use that framework to retarget other ABIs to support our modern 64-bit computing world.

 ```ruby
 class Hello {
   function : Main(args : String[]) ~ Nil {